Aloha Aulani

 Ka Maka Grotto Pool

-Wailana (formerly adults-only) Pool
+Wailana (adults-only) Pool

 Casabellas

 A casabella is a two-seater wooden lounge chair with a hood that can be pulled up to offer some shade.
 There’s also two cupholders in the center between the two seats, although they really are more “designated locations” as they are just inch high circular rings.
 They won’t prevent a drink from spilling over on to you or your companion if bumped.
-Pretty much every casabella has a view of the ocean, but all are remote relative to the pools.

 The primary advantage to any of these is that they are guaranteed seating that you don’t have to wake up early for (except for the beach ones, more on that in a minute).
 Another benefit is that you can leave your stuff there without worrying about cast members taking it all because you didn’t return to your seats every hour.